Del Valle High School (El Paso, Texas)

 Del Valle High is a public high school located on the southeast side of El Paso, Texas.
 DV, as it is commonly called, is part of the Ysleta Independent School District, serving 2,000 students in grades 9 to 12.

-At the start of the 2022 academic year, Ivan Cedillo was appointed principal of Del Valle High School.
-The TEA association classifies Del Valle as a "recognized school" as of 2011.
+History

+The campus opened in August 1987 and recently celebrated its thirty-year anniversary in 2017.
+DV's first graduating class was in June 1990.
+The School is located very close to the US/Mexican border, and the population of Del Valle mostly Hispanic.

+During 2006–2008, Del Valle High School had new additions built on to its existing campus which included: new roofing, new tennis courts, a new track around the football field, a three-storey state of the art science wing, a band and musical arts wing and a modern field house.
+A jumbotron was added to the football field in 2018.

+Academics

+DVHS offers Multinational/Multimedia Business Magnet School within its campus.
+This program offers informative information for students that want to pursue a career with business and marketing.
+Some topics covered in this group are entrepreneurship, finance, marketing and business information tech.

+DVHS also offers CTE programs, such as Law Enforcement, Forensics, and Fire Science.
+DVHS offers a path into students interested in the healthcare field with a focus in biology via the Biomedical field and the BioTech program.
+DVHS offers various opportunities involving extracurriculars and other academics that can help students excel in their studies including Visual Arts, Fine Arts, Engineering, Theater, Music, Dance, Environmental Science, Media & Journalism, Sports, Writing, Drama, Culture studies, Family and Career services, STEM, JROTC, National Honor Society English/Spanish, High Q, AV Tech, Math, Debate and Athletic Training.

+Athletics

 In 2013, The Texas UIL changed the area schools from 4A to 5A and 5A to 6A division.
 As of 2014, Del Valle High School is in the UIL 2-5A division.
-Del Valle has had much success with its athletic programs.
-The Boys Varsity Soccer team have won two Texas State Championships led by Coach Bruce A. Reichman.
-Other sports such as Baseball & Softball are regularly in the playoffs.
-DV's Football program is regarded as an El Paso powerhouse in the 2-4A (Now 2-5A) UIL District that has had great success being District, Bi-District Champions that continue on in the Texas playoffs.
-From the late 90's the Varsity Football program has had successful seasons under Head Coaches: Chuck Veliz, Jesse Perales and now currently under Rudy Contreras.
-Track & Field Coach Valerie Salazar-Hairston was honored by The El Paso Times as the Girls All City Track and Field Coach of the Year (Sept 2010).
-Coach Salazar-Hairston led the Conquistadores to their first District Championship and swept the District with all three teams (Freshman, JV and Varsity).
+The Boys varsity soccer team have won two Texas State Championships.
+Track & field coach Valerie Salazar-Hairston was honored by The El Paso Times as the Girls All City Track and Field Coach of the Year in 2010.

-Del Valle also has an award-winning marching Band that has made it to the UIL Texas State Marching Contest 3 times: 2003, 2005, and most recently 2009.
-The Band is also considered one of El Paso's strong powerhouse.
+Del Valle also has an award-winning marching band that has made it to the UIL Texas State Marching Contest 3 times: 2003, 2005, and most recently 2009.
 The program has been successful in the NMSU Tournament of Bands, in Las Cruces, NM.
 The program has also attended the BOA Regionals and Super Regionals in El Paso and San Antonio, Texas.

-The campus opened in August 1987 and recently celebrated its thirty year anniversary in 2017.
-DV's first graduating class was in June 1990.
-The School is located very close to the US/Mexican border, making the population of Del Valle mostly Hispanic.

-During 2006-2008, Del Valle High School had new additions built on to its existing campus which included: New Roofing, new Tennis Courts, a new Track around the football field, a three-story state of the art science wing, a band and musical arts wing and a modern field house to accommodate the growing, successful athletics programs.
-Jumbotron was added to the football field in 2018.
-Del Valle's campus is very well maintained and renovations are common.

-DVHS also offers Multinational/Multimedia Business Magnet School within its campus.
-This program offers informative information for students that want to pursue a career with business and marketing.
-Some topics covered in this group are entrepreneurship, finance, marketing and business information tech.